nikitin-p/pyselectal/README.md

 A test BAM file containing paired-end alignments grouped by query name and matching various conditions:

 - R1 has a 5′ soft-clip.
-- R1 has a mapped 5′ end.
+- R1 has a matched 5′ end.
 - R1 has multiple alternative alignments.
 - R1 alignment is associated with more than one R2 alignment.